Skip to main content

 • Visual storytelling: automatically generating charts and graphs that support the strategic narrative, ready for board-level presentation.

-For an operations leader, the efficiency gains here are massive.
+For an operations leader, the efficiency gains here are massive — a shift we explored in our marketing operations automation case study, where automated research pipelines replaced days of manual analysis.
 A report that might take a senior analyst forty hours to compile can now be generated effectively in minutes.
 However, this power comes with a significant catch that involves governance and platform risk.

 The acquisition risk in the agent ecosystem